In the movies, the “best” loves aren’t the first ones.

 It isn’t a Cinderella story to say you want to be the second love.

+Love isn’t a fleeting thought, a hopeful wanting, or a surreal concept with Him.
 There is a surety in his voice when he says, “I love you.”
-I wonder if any woman before me heard the tone, as well as the words.
 I know, but I know that he and I will be together forever.
 As long as I stay true and loyal to him, and I have no intention of breaking that.
 I will do anything for him, because he does everything for me.

 Perhaps I will have my Cinderella story one day.